 Title: Should the Wide World Roll Away

-Concrit: Please!
-Comments are always welcome.
+Concrit: Yes Please!
 I love to know you're reading.

 Disclaimer: All characters are borrowed with respect from Joss Whedon.

 Summary: Spike gets back to Xander (finally).
 Buffy and Willow take a trip to Giles's house.
 Julian and Angelus chat some more.